Authored by the expert who managed and guided the team behind the Japan Property Pack

 What documents will I need to buy in Japan?

-A local Japanese bank account is not mandatory to complete a property purchase in Japan, but it is highly practical for paying ongoing property taxes, condo management fees, and receiving rental income if applicable.
+A local Japanese bank account is not legally required to buy property, but it is practically very helpful for paying ongoing costs like property taxes, condo management fees, and utility bills, and it becomes essential if you want to apply for a mortgage.

 We have a whole section dedicated to all the documents you need in our Japan property pack.